 The Pearl of the Adriatic

-Holidays in Dubrovnik take you to Croatia’s glorious Dubrovnik Riviera coastline.
-It’s often said to be the country’s most cosmopolitan city and perfectly blends a fascinating history with spectacular architecture and modern luxury amenities.
+Holidays in Dubrovnik take you to Croatia's most cosmopolitan city, it perfectly blends a fascinating history with spectacular architecture and modern luxury amenities.
 You’ll also find beautiful beaches and a lively harbour where you can watch the boats.
 Families, couples, small groups and solo travellers will all find something for them here, making it ideal whoever you’re travelling with.

 Spend your days in Dubrovnik on the sheltered golden sand and shingle beaches of the Adriatic Sea, soaking up the sun before heading to a beach bar or restaurant for succulent seafood dishes and Croatian wines.
 Relax at one of the spas found in ancient bath houses, or head to a rooftop bar for a delicious drink and a chance to soak in some of the beautiful views of the city.
 If you want to explore the history, visit the Franciscan Monastery or St Saviour Church.
 Many of the buildings have UNESCO status, so you’re bound to find sights around every corner.